Beyond the Hype: A Real-World Evaluation of the Impact and Cost of Machine Learning-Based Malware Detection: Experimental Design

-For evaluation, the detection technologies were each exposed to 3,536 total files (2,554 or $\smalltilde$72\% malicious, 982 or $\smalltilde$28\% benign) of varying types, including 32- and 64-bit Portable Executables (PE32, PE64), Microsoft (MS) Office, PDF, JAR, advanced persistent threat (``APT'') (described below), zero-day PE (Windows PEs believed to not be available publicly), and polyglots (a single file that should also not be publicly available and that is valid as multiple file types (e.g., \texttt{.zip} and \texttt{.pdf}), at least one of which has malicious functionality .
+The detection technologies were each exposed to 3,536 total files (2,554/982 = 72/28\% malicious/benign) of varying categories, including 32- and 64-bit portable executables (PE32, PE64), MS Office, PDF, JAR, and three unusual categories: APT (described subsequently), zero-day PE (Windows PEs believed to not be available publicly), and polyglot (files that are valid as multiple file types, e.g., ZIP and PDF).
+Most malicious files were obtained through VirusShare\footnote{\url{https://virusshare.com/}}.
+Our polyglot categories should also be never-before-seen files, and at least one of the valid file types has malicious functionality; specifically, we combined malicious Java JAR files with GIF and JPEG files.
+Notably, one can leverage open-source software for polyglot creation (\url{https://github.com/corkami/mitra}).
+The zero-day files were manufactured samples that never touched infrastructure with access to the Internet.

 The goal of the APT class was to create artifacts that exemplified common APT evasion tactics.
 This included using signed vs. unsigned executables, cloning the PE headers of common benign executables, and advanced in-memory characteristics.
-Cobalt Strike (\url{www.cobaltstrike.com}) provided a convenient way to test these features.
-Because Cobalt Strike is a known tool, we needed to minimize the risk that our artifacts were discovered by generic Cobalt Strike signatures.
+Cobalt Strike\footnote{\url{www.cobaltstrike.com}} provided a convenient way to test these features.
+Because Cobalt Strike is a known tool, we needed to minimize the risk that our artifacts would be discovered by generic Cobalt Strike signatures.
 To this end, we built a custom obfuscator for the samples in the APT class using the Cobalt Strike artifact kit.
-The artifact kit is effectively an API that allows users to change the way Cobalt Strike generates binary artifacts, allowing advanced users to more successfully evade antivirus technologies.
-As a quality assurance step, we built a named pipe bypass using the artifact kit and ensured that default samples (i.e., samples without any of the APT-like evasions) generated with this obfuscation were not detected by a fifth, commonly use malware detector.
+The artifact kit is effectively an API that allows users to change the way Cobalt Strike generates binary artifacts, allowing advanced users to more successfully evade AV technologies.
+As a quality assurance step, we built a named pipe bypass using the artifact kit and ensured that default samples (i.e., samples without any of the APT-like evasions) generated with this obfuscation were not detected by a fifth, commonly used malware detector.
 With this obfuscation in hand, the APT class was created by combining that obfuscation with the various APT-like evasions available in Cobalt Strike.
-None of the generated samples were detected by our fifth quality assurance detection ability.
-For those APT samples that were correctly detected in our experiment, we cannot know if the correct detection was from a generic signature (that our obfuscator failed to evade) or if indeed the APT-like evasion tactic was correctly identified.
+For those APT samples that were correctly detected in our experiment, we cannot know if the correct detection was from a generic signature (that our obfuscator failed to evade) or if indeed the APT-like evasion tactic was correctly identified behaviorally.